SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Experiments

+\paragraph{Applicability of \frameName framework} To evaluate the general applicability of the \frameName framework, we perform end-to-end optimizations on a diverse set of models, covering both open-source and closed-source LLMs.
+Each model undergoes three end-to-end runs, with the average performance and standard deviation reported.
+As shown in Table \ref{tab:bbh-models}, GPT-4 consistently achieves the highest performance across all tasks, followed by Llama3-70B.
+Claude 2 demonstrates comparable performance to GPT-3.5.
+For open-source LLM models, Mistral-7B and Llama3-8B are comparable to each other, both outperforming Llama2-7B by a large margin.

+\paragraph{Necessity of Cohesive Prompt Optimization} To better understand whether cohesive prompt optimization is necessary, we randomly add two few-shot examples to OPRO and EvoPrompt.
+Our results in Table \ref{tab:bbh-fewshot} indicate that OPRO exhibits a performance gain on only 1 / 4 tasks while EvoPrompt shows improvement in 2 / 4 tasks.
+This suggests the necessity of cohesive prompt optimization as performance degrades if optimized instructions do not align cohesively with naive few-shot selection.

+\paragraph{Phase Optimization vs Random Optimization} To evaluate the phased design of \frameNamenospace, we compare it against a random optimization strategy on 4 BBH tasks shown in Table \ref{tab:phased-ea}.
+Notably, \frameName consistently outperforms random optimization in the average score across all tasks and achieves better highest score in two out of four tasks.
+This superior performance highlights the effectiveness of the well-structured phases with designated operators employed in \frameName.

+\paragraph{Effect of Different Phases} We conducted additional studies to highlight the value of different phases by removing them from the optimization pipeline, as shown in Figure \ref{fig:phase-performance}.
+We only experiment with Phase 1 - Phase 3 and did not remove Phase 0 as it generates the initial population.
+Without Phase 0 there would be no candidate to optimize.
+We observe no significant differences when different phases are removed.
+However, removing Phase 1 with the Feedback Operator will cause the greatest performance degradation.
+We hypothesize that the Feedback Operator allows candidates to arrive at their local optimal efficiently.
+Thus, removing it will cause the next phase to start with less than locally optimized candidates, impacting the overall performance most.
+Having all phases yield the best results.
+This further proves the effectiveness and cohesion of the different phases of \frameNamenospace.

-An ablation study has been conducted to examine the impact of hamming distance on the performance-based vectors in comparison to the traditional cosine distance for similarity calculation.
-The study encompasses both distance calculations carried out in 4 iterations using the same initial population.
-Table \ref{tab:hamming} displays the outcomes of the hamming distance evaluation on four BBH tasks.
-The results indicate that the hamming distance outperforms the cosine distance, demonstrating higher average and maximum scores, particularly for Disambiguation (+5.2) and Hyperbaton (+4.6) tasks.
+\paragraph{Effect of Hamming Distance} We investigate the effectiveness of Hamming distance on performance-based vectors in comparison to the traditional cosine distance applied to embedding vectors for similarity measurement.
+This analysis is conducted across four optimization iterations.
+Table \ref{tab:hamming} summarizes the results from four BBH tasks.
+The findings show that performance vectors using Hamming distance consistently outperform embedding-based approaches using cosine similarity, achieving higher average and maximum scores—particularly in tasks such as Disambiguation (+\textbf{5.2}) and Hyperbaton (+\textbf{4.6}).
+These results validate the effectiveness of performance-based representations with Hamming distance in improving search efficiency and enhancing task performance.